Time's Running Out

 #GivingTuesdayNow is almost over.
 Only a few hours left to help our families affected by the COVID-19 crisis.
 Gifts made today will be matched up to $50,000 thanks to the generosity of a dedicated group of employees at William Blair and its matching gifts program.

-Make a difference in the lives of children and families in Chicago.
+Become a difference maker in the lives of children and families in Chicago.

-MercyWorkers will work alongside a team of coworkers to serve as coaches and advocates for our young people and their families by building intimate relationships and important life skills through daily activities and events.
-Whether they are playing basketball, assisting youth with homework, or getting our kids ready for a job interview, MercyWorkers play a significant role in our youth’s lives and their treatment.
+Fellows work alongside a team of coworkers to serve as coaches and advocates for our young people and their families by building intimate relationships and important life skills through daily activities and events.
+Whether they are playing basketball, assisting youth with homework, or getting our kids ready for a job interview, Fellows play a significant role in our youth’s lives and their treatment

 1. Submit application through online portal